The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 At $w = 1%$: you hold 99% in stocks, 1% in puts.
 Total portfolio: 100%.

 AQR’s argument seems intuitive: you are taking money out of your best asset (stocks, which go up on average) and putting it into an asset with negative expected return (puts, which expire worthless most of the time).
 But there is a second, less obvious difference: AQR’s published tests use near-the-money puts (roughly 5% out of the money, delta around $-0.35$).
-These puts are expensive per dollar of notional protection because they have high theta decay and low convexity.
+These puts are expensive per dollar of crisis convexity because they spend a lot of premium on routine downside protection.
 Israelov (2019) confirmed this: his “Pathetic Protection” paper tests puts in exactly this delta range and finds negative returns.

 #What Spitznagel actually does